Lucas-Qian6/Memory-/README.md

 python demo/server.py 8001       # custom port
 ```

-It reuses the same loop and `.env`.
-Tick "mock search" to run fully offline;
+It reuses the same loop and `.env` (a real search API + LLM are required).
+The
-untick it (with `SEARCH_API_BASE_URL` set, e.g. on the dev box) to inspect a real
+ordered trace is also written to `demo/.demo_trace.json`, and the write timeline
-run.
-The ordered trace is also written to `demo/.demo_trace.json`.
+labels each store as new / exact-dup / merge / supersede / conflict.
 Built on the
-stdlib only (no web framework); `anthropic` is needed only for the LLM loop.
+stdlib only (no web framework); `anthropic` is required for the LLM loop.

 ## Plugging into the real pipeline